So you think you may be on the autism spectrum?

 This may depend on why you are seeking a diagnosis in the first place.
 If you are seeking government benefits, then pursuing a diagnosis from a qualified professional may be necessary.
 However, if you are just curious or are hoping to put experiences in context, there may be options other than getting an official diagnosis, which can be expensive.
 (Your insurance may not cover the cost of an evaluation for an adult or you may not be able to find a clinician who works with adults and who accepts insurance for diagnostic evaluations.)

-If you determine that you have ASD, there are listservs and web sites that were developed and managed by individuals with ASD, some of which are included in the Additional Resources links below.
-There are also a number of blogs, articles, and books written by individuals who are diagnosed with ASD.
+If you determine that you do fall on the autism spectrum, there are listservs and web sites that were developed and managed by autistic individuals, some of which are included in the Additional Resources links below.
+There are also a number of blogs, articles, and books written by autistic individuals.
 These offer a unique perspective and an opportunity into these individuals’ worlds.
-In particular, you may want to check out the blog, The Musings of an Aspie, written by a woman with ASD, or the books Look Me in the Eye and Raising Cubby, both written by John Elder Robison.
+In particular, you may want to check out the blog, The Musings of an Aspie, written by an autistic woman, or the books Look Me in the Eye and Raising Cubby, both written by John Elder Robison.

 As you will learn if you don’t know it already, having a diagnosis of ASD doesn’t preclude you from succeeding in life and being happy.
-Indeed, there are anecdotal descriptions of famous individuals that may have been diagnosed with ASD if they were around today, and other contemporary success stories of people who have been diagnosed with ASD.
+Indeed, there are anecdotal descriptions of famous individuals that may have met diagnostic criteria for ASD if they were around today, and other contemporary success stories of people who are on the autism spectrum.
 These include Albert Einstein, Mozart, Dan Aykroyd, Susan Boyle, Temple Grandin, and so many others.
 This is quite an impressive group of people!
-While not everyone with ASD will have this level of notoriety or success, if you find that you do have ASD, make the most of this knowledge and know that you are in good company.
+While not everyone on the autism spectrum will have this level of notoriety or success, if you find that you are on the spectrum, make the most of this knowledge and know that you are in good company.

 - Could I Have Gone Through My Entire Childhood with ASD?
 Pursuing an ASD Diagnosis as an Adult